 Why do they do this?
 It’s often because they’re seeking to avoid the uncertainty, animosity and high costs that can follow if there is no such agreement in place.

 Protecting one’s wealth and inheritance at a later stage in life

 Furthermore, more people are getting married in later life, when they have each built up wealth prior to their relationship.
 They may want their grown-up children to receive their wealth, without the fear of it passing automatically to their new spouse should the marriage fail.

-Family lawyers appreciate that many people consider Postnups and Prenups to be unromantic and that they put a dampner on the marriage.
-However, if people realised just how emotionally draining and expensive a separation without one can be, it may encourage them to seriously consider having one drawn up.
+Family lawyers appreciate that many people consider Postnups and Prenups to be unromantic and a bit of a dampner on the marriage.
+However, when people realise just how emotionally draining and expensive a separation without one can be, they are often encouraged to seriously consider having one drawn up.

-A marriage is a contract between two people, so a contract setting out their position in relation to finances should be at least considered.
+It’s worth remembering that a marriage is already a contract between two people, so a contract setting out their position in relation to finances makes a lot of sense and should at least be considered.